 When providing patient care under the EMS Act, EMS providers of all levels must follow applicable protocols.
-Although the Statewide BLS Protocols are written for BLS-level care, they also apply to the BLS-level care that is performed by ALS providers.
+Although the Statewide BLS Protocols are written for BLS-level care, they also apply to the BLS-level care that is performed by all providers at or above the level of AEMT.
 Since written protocols cannot feasibly address all patient care situations that may develop, the Department expects EMS providers to use their training and judgment regarding any protocol-driven care that would be harmful to a patient.
 When the practitioner believes that following a protocol is not in the best interest of the patient, the EMS practitioner should contact a medical command physician if possible.
 Cases where deviation from the protocol is justified are rare.
 The reason for any deviation should be documented.
 All deviations are subject to investigation to determine whether or not they were appropriate.
 In all cases, EMS providers are expected to deliver care within the scope of practice for their level of certification.

 The Department of Health's Bureau of EMS website will always contain the most current version of the EMS protocols, the scope of practice for each level of provider, important EMS Information Bulletins, and many other helpful resources.
-This information can be accessed online at www.health.state.pa.us.
-The Statewide BLS Protocols may be directly printed or downloaded into a PDA for easy reference.
+This information can be accessed online at www.health.pa.gov The Statewide BLS Protocols may be directly printed or downloaded into a mobile device for easy reference.

-The Department is committed to providing Pennsylvania's EMS providers with the most up-to-date protocols, and to do this requires periodic updates.
+The Department is committed to providing Pennsylvania's EMS providers with the most upto-date protocols, and to do this requires periodic updates.
 The protocols will be reviewed regularly, and EMS providers are encouraged to provide recommendations for improvement at any time.
-Comments should be directed to the Commonwealth EMS Medical Director, Pennsylvania Department of Health, Bureau of EMS, Room 606, 625 Forster Street, Harrisburg, PA 17120.
+Comments should be directed to the Commonwealth EMS Medical Director, Pennsylvania Department of Health, Bureau of EMS, 1310 Elmerton Avenue, Harrisburg, PA 17110.